fugerit-org/fj-i18n-xml-helper/README.md

     - 'fixed' : the *value* attribute will be simply added
     - 'node' : will do a xpath search on current element for *value* path, and the value will be added (1), the found value will be normalized to aphanumeric.
     - 'normalize' : if *value* is 'removeWhitespaces' will simply remove whitespaces, if 'alphanumeric' will remove all non alphanumeric characters.
-    - 'cute' : *value* should be the maximum size of the key
+    - 'cut' : *value* should be the maximum size of the key
 - *value* : see above for *mode* attribute.
 - *altValue* : may sometimes be used by some *mode*
 - *info* : may sometimes be used by some *mode*